lau-jay/cryptofeed/README.md

 Cryptofeed supports some REST interfaces for retrieving real-time and historical data, as well as order placement and account management.
 These are integrated into the exchange classes directly.
 You can view the supported methods by calling the `info()` method on any exchange.
 The methods for interacting with the exchange RET endpoints exist in two flavors, the synchronous methods (suffixed with `_sync`) as well as the asynchronous which can be utilized with asyncio.
 For more information see the [documentation](docs/rest.md).

-## Future Work

-There are a lot of planned features, new exchanges, etc planned!
-If you'd like to discuss ongoing development, please join the [discord](https://discord.gg/zaBYaGAYfR) or open a thread in the [discussions](https://github.com/bmoscon/cryptofeed/discussions) in GitHub.

-## Contributing

-Issues and PRs are welcomed!

-Cryptofeed wouldn't be possible without the help of many [contributors](AUTHORS.md)!
-I owe them and all other contributors my thanks!

-## Donations / Support

-Support and donations are appreciated but not required.
-You can donate via [GitHub Sponsors](https://github.com/sponsors/bmoscon), or via the addresses below:

-* Bitcoin: bc1qm0kxz8hqacaglku5fjhfe9a5hjnuyfwk02lsyr
-* Ethereum: 0x690709FEe13eEce9E7852089BB2D53Ae5D073154